MESAHub/mesa/docs/source/faq.rst

 typically arise because the build environment doesn't have enough RAM.
-We've found that this usually happens because you're building MESA on a virtual machine (VM) that hasn't been allocated enough virtual memory, in which case the solution is to allocate more memory to the VM.
+We've found that this usually happens because you're building MESA on a virtual machine (VM) that hasn't been allocated enough virtual memory.
+In this case, the solution is to allocate more memory to the VM.
 If you aren't using a VM, then MESA might somehow not be able to access the amount of RAM that it needs.